brick/brick/README.md

 A powerful set of immutable classes to work with dates and times.
 Although PHP has a native `DateTime` class, it lacks many simple concepts like `LocalDate`, `LocalTime`, etc.

+The classes follow the ISO 8601 standard for representing date and time objects.
-The classes offer up to a nanosecond precision, where the native API has a 1 second precision.
+They offer up to a nanosecond precision, where the native API has a 1 second precision.

 The date-time API also offers a configurable `Clock` that you can set in your automated tests.

 This component follows an important part of the JSR 310 (Date and Time API) specification from Java.
-Don't expect an exact match of class and method names though, as many differences exist for technical or practical reasons.
+Don't expect an exact match of class and method names though, as a number of differences exist for technical or practical reasons.

 Brick\DependencyInjection
 -------------------------